 The SIX EASY STEPS program provides a proven methodology for growers to calculate an appropriate rate of nitrogen for their cane production situation, in response to ambitious but important water quality targets for the Great Barrier Reef.

 Recent Reef Report Cards have shown improvements in water quality as a result of a number of activities occurring in Queensland, including SIX EASY STEPS, but as always more action is required.

 SIX EASY STEPS is contributing to the annual reduction of Dissolved Inorganic Nitrogen (DIN) and is constantly being refined to focus on paddock variables and other complexities as new information becomes available.

 Queensland's sugar industry encompasses a remarkably diverse environment.
 Recognising this diversity and providing guidelines for managing nutrients in such a variable environment is integral to the SIX EASY STEPS nutrient management program.
-The six logical steps that underpin the program’s framework ensure that the program remains relevant and useful for all growers.
+The six logical steps, that underpin the program’s framework, maintain relevance and usefulness for growers.
 Read more.

 Using the first four steps of the SIX EASY STEPS process ensures that growers are in line with current industry best management practices, while STEPS 5 and 6 promote continuous improvement and cyclical learning opportunities.

-Joe says the process helped him to trial new fertiliser application processes which will ultimately save him money and reduce fertiliser run-off into the environment surrounding his farm.
+Joe says the process assisted him to trial new fertiliser application processes which will ultimately save him money and reduce fertiliser run-off into the environment surrounding his farm.
 Watch more.